News you can trust since 1817

 Made from a mix of three different Speyside Single Malts – Glenfiddich, Balvenie and Kininvie – Monkey Shoulder is popularly used in cocktails but is also great enjoyed neat.

-Or, for a simple Burns night tipple, just add ginger ale or soda for a delicious highball.
+Or, for a simple to make tipple, just add ginger ale or soda for a delicious highball.

-Douglas Laing’s exclusive festive bottling is now available, priced at £49.99 from specialist spirit retailers and online.
+Douglas Laing’s exclusive festive bottling is now available from Douglas Laing and online retailers.

 The whisky is inspired by the malt tax protests that took place in 1725.
 These started in Glasgow, then spread across the nation, where protesters came together to demand the tax on malted barley be overturned.

-One of Scotland's most famous blended whiskies, Johnnie Walker celebrated 200 years in 2020 and is set to be the star in a new visitor attraction in Edinburgh.
+One of Scotland's most famous blended whiskies, Johnnie Walker celebrated 200 years in 2020 and is the star in the namesake visitor attraction in Edinburgh.

 The range includes Johnnie Walker Black, Gold, Red and Blue label, and our favourite is Johnnie Walker Black label.